rackerlabs/technical-blog/_posts/2020-04-20-Announcing-the-launch-of-rackspace-managed.vmware-cloud-on-aws-disaster-recovery-services.md

 and cons with every approach, so the Rackspace team can discuss your requirements and tradeoffs to decide what solution is best for you.

-### Need a Plan?
+### Need a plan?

 Sounds great, right?
 Perhaps this sounds like something you need, but you don't have a service continuity plan today, and you're not sure where to start.
 Rackspace has you covered there, too.
 Rackspace Professional Services can work with you to assess your situation and requirements and develop a plan.
-Rackspace experts use 20+ years of managed cloud experience, deep relationships with cloud providers, and ITIL expertise to establish an end-to-end a service-continuity framework and governance policies.
+Rackspace experts use 20+ years of managed cloud experience, deep relationships with cloud providers, and Information Technology Infrastructure Library (ITIL) expertise to establish an end-to-end service-continuity framework and governance policies.
 These tools build organizational resilience and help safeguard your organization's assets, brand, and productivity.